 ESMC will manage the ledger and execution of transactions.

-ESMC’s role in the market is important because even for an arranged sale, the assets need to comply with all ESMC program requirements and standards, including assurance that producers’ assets are not double-counted or sold to more than one buyer.
+ESMC’s role in the market is important because even for an arranged sale, the impact units need to comply with all ESMC program requirements and standards, including assurance that producers’ impact units are not double-counted or sold to more than one buyer.

-ESMC’s standard contracting period is 10 years.
-There is no minimum volume for producers (and thus no potential for early or late achievement of anticipated benchmarks).
-Producers’ outcomes are calculated annually over the course of a 10-year crediting period (which may be renewed another 10 years for a total of 20 years maximum participation).
+ESMC’s standard scope 3 contracting period for the Eco-Harvest market program is 5 years.
+There is no minimum volume for producers.
+Producers’ outcomes are calculated annually over the course of a 5-year crediting period, which may be renewed for three additional 5-year contracts for a total of 20 years maximum participation.

 How Producers Can Get Involved